-MZC runs regular Zazen (Zen meditation) meetings for people from all walks of life.
-Whether you are new to Zen practice, or have had some prior experience, please feel free to come and sit.
-Consistent with Zen, MZC follows a clear and simple form of practice rather than expounding ideas or belief systems.
+MZC runs regular Zazen (seated meditation) meetings for anyone who may be interested.
+Whether you are new to Zen practice or have had some prior experience please feel free to come and sit.

 Regardless of what may bring you to Zen, Zazen is itself a practice of letting go.
 While there is now an extensive body of research that regular meditation practice will reliably create significant stress relief and many other health benefits, it is often our fixation and impatience with reaping those benefits which can get in the way of meditating simply and well.

-To emphasize this, Zen master Kodo Sawaki (1880-1965) often used to say to newcomers that "Zazen is good for nothing".
-In doing so, Sawaki took issue not with Zazen itself, which he continuedto practice throughout his life, but rather with people's narrow expectations of personal gain which can only undermine the practice.
+To emphasise this, Zen master Kodo Sawaki (1880-1965) often used to say to newcomers that "Zazen is good for nothing".
+In doing so, Sawaki took issue not with Zazen itself, which he continued to practice throughout his life, but rather with people's narrow expectations of personal gain which can only undermine the practice.

 The practice of Zazen is extremely simple and straightforward: Just Sitting.
 You simply sit with a straight posture and maintain awareness of your experience without getting caught up in assessing, comparing, or trying to change it.
 Basically you start exactly where you are, and in the end you are also just where you are.
 Along the way, there is no special technique and no pursuit of any special experience.

 Zazen is not about imposing calmness, stillness, or any special state of mind.
-It simply involves being aware moment by moment which sets the ground from which calmness and peace of mind eventually develop as natural side-effects.
-Initially this approach can seem similar to "mindfulness", except that with Zazen there is ultimately no object of awareness and certainly none of the self-conscious mannerisms commonly associated with "trying to be mindful".
+It simply involves moment-by-moment awareness which sets the ground from which calmness and peace of mind eventually develop as natural side-effects.
+Initially this approach can seem similar to "mindfulness", except that with Zazen there is no object of awareness and none of the self-consciousness commonly associated with "trying to be mindful".

 Zazen relies on regularity and habit much more so than on any special skill.
 Certainly it is no performance, contest, or forced activity.
 To sit Zazen is really as simple as choosing to do so.
 If you choose to do so, there is no question that you will be capable of it.
 So the real issue is not whether or not you will "succeed", but whether or not you may be willing to start accepting your experience just as it is.